ArchipelagoMW/Archipelago/worlds/yoshisisland/docs/en_Yoshi's Island.md

 ## What is the goal of Yoshi's Island when randomized?

-The player can choose one of two goals
+The player can choose one of two goals:
 - Bowser: Defeat a pre-defined number of bosses, and defeat Bowser at the end of 6-8.
 - Luigi Hunt: Collect a pre-defined number of 'Pieces of Luigi' within levels.